4 Things You Should Know About Colon Cleansing

 Colon cleansing involves flushing the colon with large volumes of fluid.
 Patients who can benefit from colon cleansing have severe constipation resistant to laxative use.
 Irrigating and evacuating stool from the colon can bring these people immediate relief.

-A trained hydrotherapist performs the procedure in our medical facility under a physician’s direction.
+A trained hydrotherapist performs the procedure in the medical facility under a physician’s direction.
 The use of disposable equipment and meticulous disinfection every time avoids bacterial contamination.

-Most of us can resolve our digestive issues with:
+Most of us can resolve our digestive issues with laxatives, probiotics, exercise and good bowel routines by allowing appropriate time.

 The adverse side effects of colon hydrotherapy may include: